aws/aws-cdk/design/continuous-delivery.md

 The next stage in the process is the publishing stage.

 In our example, this stage will consist of two CodeBuild actions that will run the following commands concurrently.
 These command will package & upload the asset to all the environments.
 It will consult `assets.json` to determine the exact location into which to publish each asset and which cross-account role to assume.

+> The CodePipeline stage that includes all the asset publishing actions will be automatically generated based on the application structure.
+This means that any new assets added to the app will automatically appear in this pipeline stage as new CodeBuild actions.

 The first action will run this command: